swisspost/design-system/CONTRIBUTING.md

 - Your changes are tested on multiple viewports, at least 320px - 1920px
 - If you made significant changes to the design of a component, make sure that at least someone from the [design team](https://github.com/orgs/swisspost/teams/design) is added as a reviewer
 - Describe your changes in the pull request description as detailed as possible
-- Include a changeset if the changes in your pull request should be released and requires an entry in the changelog (run `pnpm changeset` and follow the instructions)
+- Include a changeset if the changes in your pull request should be released and require an entry in the changelog (run `pnpm changeset` and follow the instructions)

 ## Merging